 Instructions

-- Place dough in a greased bowl, cover with a clean towel, and let rise in a warm place for 1 hour or until doubled in size.
+- Transfer the dough to a lightly greased bowl, turn once to coat the top, cover with plastic wrap or a clean kitchen towel, and let rise in a warm, draft-free place until doubled in size, about 1 to 1 1/2 hours.